 The educational concept is designed to qualify graduates for accelerated careers at world leading academic institutions and in high-technology industries.
 The Research Areas are: Photonic Materials and Devices, Quantum Optics & Spectroscopy, Biomedical Photonics, Optical Systems and Solar Energy.

-By now, almost 800 Master and PhD students and alumni from 40 different countries are part of KSOP.
+By now, almost 900 Master, doctoral researchers and alumni from 70 different countries are part of KSOP.

 Mission & Philosophy